linrongbin/CFA2/README.md

-# A collection of notes for CFA2 \n
+# A collection of notes for CFA2